 If anything, today’s new suburbanites are paying a higher share of the costs to create new suburbs than their parents or grandparents did.
 By putting in place these DCs (mostly beginning in the 1980s), municipal leaders (if they owned a home and, of course, most did) in effect voted themselves a one-time increase in the value of their homes and imposed new costs on new homeowners.
 Young people are over-represented amongst this group and this brings up the question of intergenerational equity.

 The marketplace can and will make adjustments as long as appropriate governmental policies and incentives are in place and they have the courage to implement them.
 After all, any system taken to its logical (and sometimes illogical) conclusion may produce unexpected consequences and need adjusting.

-In many ways, suburbs are more sustainable than cities: a) they are more stable in the long term, b) cities can be overly subject to change, c) they have less air pollution and congestion, d) they are more resistant to terrorist attack.
+In many ways, suburbs are more sustainable than cities: a) they are more stable in the long term, b) cities can be overly subject to change, c) they have less air pollution and congestion, d) they are more resistant to terrorist attack and pandemics.
 History shows us that the most stable communities in the urban landscape were the railroad suburbs that were built in late 19th century and early 20th century.
 The middle class and our financial institutions like stability.
 The city centre is one of the primary realms of speculation and change, not stability.
 (The other is, of course, the fringe of a city where agricultural uses and urban uses often come into conflict and change is endemic.)

 As cities push farther out, the need is for a different model—namely, a village model rather than a typical subdivision.
 New eras require new approaches.
 Centers of employment will be distributed throughout a city-state.
 Commuting times will drop.
 Higher fuel prices will encourage this trend.